RESEARCH

 Our vision is to establish a globally recognized hub of excellence in autonomous systems research, where interdisciplinary collaboration catalyzes breakthroughs in technology, contributes to societal well-being, and shapes the future of autonomous applications.

-‘Tactical Autonomy’ is defined as autonomous systems acting with delegated and bounded authority of humans in support of a strategic vision.
+‘Tactical Autonomy’ is defined as autonomous technology-based systems acting with delegated and bounded authority of humans in support of a strategic vision.

 Our Mission